Thermalization dynamics of a gauge theory on a quantum simulator

 The unitary dynamics of the one-dimensional lattice gauge theory is governed by the Hamiltonian

 where $\hat{\psi}_l^{(\dagger)}$ are fermionic field operators~\cite{kogut1975hamiltonian} on matter site $l$ with mass $m$. $\hat{S}_{l,l+1}^{+(-)}$ are spin-$1/2$ raising (lowering) operators for the gauge fields on the link between matter sites $l$ and $l+1$.
-The interaction $\sim \kappa$ represents the annihilation (or creation) of a fermion pair with a concomitant change of electric flux $\hat{E}_{l,l+1}=(-1)^{l+1}\hat{S}^z_{l,l+1}$ on the gauge link in-between, such that gauge invariance is retained.
-The model is realized within a subspace of our quantum simulator, which is described by a tilted Bose--Hubbard Hamiltonian with a staggered potential; see Eq.~\eqref{eq:Hexp} in the supplementary material (SM) for details.
-It is characterized by direct tunneling strength $J$, staggering $\delta$, linear potential $\Delta$, and on-site interaction $U$, as indicated in~\Fig{fmap}\textbf{b}.
-We employ a Jordan--Wigner transformation to replace the fermionic fields in Eq.~\eqref{eq:QLM} with bosonic atoms (see SM for derivational details).
+The interaction $\sim \kappa$ represents the annihilation (or creation) of a pair of fermionic charges on neighboring sites with a concomitant change of electric flux $\hat{E}_{l,l+1}=(-1)^{l+1}\hat{S}^z_{l,l+1}$ on the gauge link in-between, such that gauge invariance is retained.
+The model is realized within a subspace of our quantum simulator, which is described by a tilted Bose--Hubbard Hamiltonian with a staggered potential; see Eq.~S5 for details.
+It is characterized by direct tunneling strength $J$, staggering potential parameter $\delta$, linear potential $\Delta$, and on-site interaction $U$, as indicated in~\Fig{fmap}B. We employ a Jordan--Wigner transformation to replace the fermionic fields in Eq.~1 with bosonic atoms (see~\cite{supp}~for derivational details).

 We keep matter and gauge fields as dynamical degrees of freedom each represented by appropriate site occupations of atoms in an optical superlattice.
 Gauge symmetry is enforced by suitable energy penalties constraining the system to a gauge-invariant subspace of the quantum simulator~\cite{Zohar2013gauge,halimeh2020reliability,halimeh2020gauge}.
-For $J\ll \delta$, and appropriate choices for~$\Delta$ and $U$, the direct tunneling is suppressed with respect to an effective second-order interaction which realizes the gauge-invariant coupling~$\kappa$.
-Close to resonance ($m\sim 0$) it is given by $\kappa \approx 8\sqrt{2}J^2/U$ (see SM for details).
+For $J\ll \delta, U$, and a linear potential~$\Delta =57$Hz we suppress both direct and long-range tunneling and realize the gauge theory at second-order in perturbation theory~\cite{supp}.
+We identify the gauge-invariant interaction with a correlated annihilation of two atoms on neighboring matter sites to form a doublon on the gauge link in between (and reverse), see \Fig{fmap}B. The mass of the fermion pair is set by the energy balance of this process as $2m=2\delta-U$ and the interaction strength is given by $\kappa \approx 8\sqrt{2}J^2/U$ close to resonance ($m\sim 0$).